Facing a Domestic Violence Charge?

 It is important to seek legal counsel as soon as possible.
 Domestic Violence cases are very serious and come with many mandatory punishments in Colorado.
 It is important to find a qualified domestic violence attorney right away.
 You will need a defense lawyer who can navigate the system, knows the law, is familiar with the Colorado Springs prosecutors and judges, and can be your advocate when everything seems to be crashing around you.
 You also want to capture your side of the story before your memory fades and the facts get confused.

 According to the Colorado statute C.R.S. § 18-6-800.3:

 “Domestic violence” means an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship."Domestic violence” also includes any other crime against a person, or against property, including an animal, or any municipal ordinance violation against a person, or against property, including an animal, when used as a method of coercion, control, punishment, intimidation, or revenge directed against a person with whom the actor is or has been involved in an intimate relationship.

 Hiring an experienced domestic violence attorney is your best chance.
 An experienced attorney will be able to give you the best advice and can immediately begin working on a proper defense for your case.
-Look for a specialized domestic violence attorney who has been through this situation before.
+Look for a Colorado Springs domestic violence attorney with a proven history of getting charges reduced or dismissed.